bast/talk-modern-code-devel/talk.md

     - Team from the programmer
 - Code review can be coupled with automatic testing and coverage analysis
 - Decentralized development

 ---

-## Basis set repo

-- Should be own repo
-- Make it public
-- JSON API (or some other standard API)
-- Versionned

----

-## Licensing

-- Allow derived products
-- Allow external contributions
-- Simplify funding
-- Standard licenses better than customized
-- Compatibility is an issue (git submodules)

----

-## Training

-- Modern code development tools and practices need to be part of the curriculum for students who program

----